lf-lang/lf-lang.github.io/packages/documentation/copy/en/embedded/Zephyr.md

 west lf-build src/NrfBlinky.lf -w "-b nrf52dk_nrf52832 -p always" west flash
 ```
+# Kernel configuration options
+The Lingua Franca Zephyr platform depends on some specific Kernel configurations.
+These are

 # The `lf-build` west command
 The custom `lf-build` west command can be inspected in `scripts/lf_build.py`.
 It
 invokes `lfc` on the provided LF source file.
 It then invokes `west build` on
 the generated sources.
+If you would like to pass forward arguments to the `west build` command do so with the `-w` flag.
+E.g. `-w -b nrf52dk_nrf52832 -p always` passes information about the dev-kit and also tells `west` to clean the build folder before starting.

 See `west lf-build -h` for more information.

 # Debugging LF Zephyr programs using QEMU and GDB